pabloelt/pabloelt.github.io/content/project/project4/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>Client adquisition map</text>

 Finally, the distribution of the clients is presented in a map.
-This component is located on the right corner under the occupancy rate evolution and next to the monthly occupancy rate.
+This component is located at the right corner under the occupancy rate evolution and next to the monthly occupancy rate.
 Notice that this component is also used as a filter for the rest of the performance indicators through an action order.

 {{< figure src="/project4/client_adquisition_map.png" title="Component for the client adquisition map." >}}